Risperidone, 1 mg/ml 30 ml

 rarely – sinus bradycardia, pulmonary embolism, deep vein thrombosis.

-Hematological disorders and disorders of lymphatic system:
+Hematological and lymphatic system disorders:

-infrequent – anemia, thrombocytopenia;
+uncommon – anemia, thrombocytopenia;

-rare – granulocytopenia, agranulocytosis.
+rarely – granulocytopenia, agranulocytosis.

-very frequent – parkinsonism2, headache, somnolence, sedation;
+very often – parkinsonism2, headache, drowsiness, sedation;

-frequent – akathisia2, dizziness2, tremor2, dystonia2, lethargy, dyskinesia2;
+often – akathisia2, dizziness2, tremor2, dystonia2, lethargy, dyskinesia2;

-rarely – malignant neuroleptic syndrome, diabetic coma, cerebrovascular disorders, head tremor.
+rarely – neuroleptic malignant syndrome, diabetic coma, cerebrovascular disorders, head tremor.

-Ophthalmologic disorders:
+Ophthalmological disorders:

 often – blurred vision, conjunctivitis;

-infrequent – ear pain, tinnitus.
+uncommon – ear pain, tinnitus.

 Respiratory, thoracic and mediastinal disorders: